St. Mary's Episcopal Church (Burlington, New Jersey)

 St. Mary's Episcopal Church is a historic Episcopal parish in Burlington, Burlington County, New Jersey, United States.
 The original church was built in 1703.
 It was supplemented with a new church on adjacent land in 1854.
 On May 31, 1972, the new church was added to the National Register of Historic Places and on June 24, 1986, it was declared a National Historic Landmark.
 It is within the Burlington Historic District.

+It is a parish of the Episcopal Diocese of New Jersey.
+The church reported 157 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $217,967.
+Average Sunday attendance (ASA) in 2023 was 68 persons.

 Old church

 In 1695 settlers acquired land for a cemetery at West Broad and Wood streets.
 In 1702 the Society for the Propagation of the Gospel in Foreign Parts sent Anglican missionaries from England to New Jersey.
 One of them, John Talbot, became rector of St. Mary's Church (built in 1703) in 1705.
 It is the first and oldest Episcopal congregation in New Jersey.

 As the congregation grew, parishioners decided to build a new, larger church.
 They commissioned Richard Upjohn to design it.
 In 1846, construction began on adjoining land at 145 West Broad Street.
 It was consecrated in 1854.